 What about an "orthopaedic mattress"?

-How do I sleep longer if I have back pain?
+How do I know if a mattress is good for back pain?

 A good mattress for back pain should provide adequate support to your spine and align it in a neutral position.
 It should also offer enough pressure relief to ease the pain points in your body, especially in the lower back area.
 A medium-firm mattress is usually the best choice for back pain sufferers as it offers a balance of support and comfort.

 A mattress that doesn't properly support your body or that presses too much on your spine can certainly contribute to or exacerbate back pain.
 A painful night's sleep is not the only side effect of a too-soft or too-firm mattress.
 A lack of support from an old, worn mattress can also lead to a variety of unpleasant physical symptoms.